 Christmas and New Year, Arona

-Most of Tenerife’s municipalities will have Christmas programmes planned involving the sort of events mentioned above to a lesser or greater degree.
-The more historic and bigger a town is, the more events there will be.
-Tourist offices and cultural centres are best places to find full details,
+All of Tenerife’s municipalities will have Christmas programmes planned involving the sort of events mentioned above to a lesser or greater degree.
+Fortunately, some municipalities are on the ball at publishing their Xmas programmes, whereas others lag behind.
+Generally speaking, the more historic and bigger a town is, the more events there will be.
+Tourist offices and cultural centres are best places to find full details.

 The Best Festivals and Music on Tenerife in December